 Uber looks to spin off Postmates' robotics division - TechCrunch

-Jan 15 (Reuters) - Ride-hailing platform Uber Technologies Inc UBER.N is looking to spin off the robotics unit of the food delivery startup Postmates it acquired last year, TechCrunch reported on Friday, citing people familiar with the matter. (https://tcrn.ch/3bJEBYC)
+Jan 15 (Reuters) - Ride-hailing platform Uber Technologies Inc UBER.N is looking to spin off the robotics unit of Postmates, a food delivery startup it acquired last year, TechCrunch reported on Friday, citing people familiar with the matter.

+Postmates Xwill be spun off as a new company, Serve Robotics, in which Uber will retain its ownership stake, the technology news website reported.

+Postmates X introduced its semi-autonomous bot, Serve, in 2018 to aid faster deliveries.
+It currently operates commercially in Los Angeles and San Francisco, according to the report, and will be the focus of the new company.

 (Reporting by Eva Mathews in Bengaluru; Editing by Vinay Dwivedi)